XpressAI/xircuits.io/docs/main/xircuits-interface/cli-commands.md

 ```bash
 xircuits start
 ```
 - Starts Xircuits, typically launching JupyterLab and initializing the `.xircuits` config file in the current directory.
-It also offers to load the `xai_components` into the current working directory.
+It also loads the `xai_components` into the current working directory.
 - You can append any JupyterLab-specific launch commands, for example:
     ```bash
     xircuits start --no-browser